Noida

 The city is a part of the Noida (Vidhan Sabha) constituency and Gautam Buddha Nagar (Lok Sabha) constituency.
-Mahesh Sharma is the present Lok Sabha MP of Gautam Buddha Nagar, while Pankaj Singh is the present MLA of Noida.

-Noida was ranked as the Best City in Uttar Pradesh and the Best City in Housing in all of India in the "Best City Awards" conducted by ABP News in 2015.
+Noida was ranked as the "Best City in Uttar Pradesh" in the "Best City Awards" conducted by ABP News in 2015.

-Noida is considered to be India's greenest city with nearly 50% green cover, the highest of any city in India.
 It is also ranked the cleanest city in medium category cities (cities with a population of 300,000 to 1,000,000) and 4th cleanest city among cities with less than 1,000,000 people.

+Noida is a prominent IT hub of India, for several software development companies, such as Microsoft, Arm Holdings, HCL, Samsung and Barclays.
+The city has evolved into a prominent economic engine, owing to concentrations of information technology firms, electronics assembly, automotive production, logistics facilities and news broadcasting houses.
+As of August 2025, Noida accommodates approximately 11,000 industrial unit.
+Noida is leading mobile manufacturing hub in India, home to the Samsung, Xiaomi, Google Pixel, Vivo and OPPO, collectively responsible for over 60% of India's mobile production.
+A new planned city, Greater Noida extensions further expand capacity with new SEZs and tech parks.

 History

 The city lies in the cultural region of Braj.
 Noida came into administrative existence on 17 April 1976 and celebrates 17 April as "Noida Day".
-It was set up as part of an urbanization thrust during the controversial Emergency period (1975–1977).
+It was set up as part of an urbanisation thrust during the controversial Emergency period (1975–1977).
 The city was created under the UP Industrial Area Development Act, 1976 by the initiatives of Sanjay Gandhi.
-The city has the highest per capita income in the Uttar Pradesh ahead of Lucknow.
+The city has the highest per capita income in Uttar Pradesh, ahead of Lucknow.
 Noida is classified as a special economic zone (SEZ).
 The Noida Authority is among the richest civic bodies in the country.

 Geography

 Noida is located in the Gautam Buddh Nagar district of Uttar Pradesh state of India.
 Noida is about 19 km southeast of New Delhi, 25 km northwest of the district headquarters, Greater Noida, and 520 km northwest of the state capital, Lucknow.
 It is bound on the west and southwest by the Yamuna River, on the north and northwest by the city of Delhi, on the northeast by the cities of Delhi and Ghaziabad on the north-east, east, and south-east by the Hindon River.
-Noida falls under the catchment area of the Yamuna River, and is located on the old river bed.
+Noida falls under the catchment area of the Yamuna River, and is located on the old riverbed.
 The soil is rich and loamy.

 Climate

+Noida features a hot semi arid climate (BSh) under the Köppen climate classification.

 In summer (March to June), the weather remains hot and the temperature ranges from a maximum of 48 °C to a minimum of 30 °C.

-Monsoon season prevails from mid-June to mid-September.
+Monsoon season prevails from late-June to mid-September.

 The cold waves from the Himalayan region make the winters in Noida chilly and harsh.
 Temperatures fall to as low as 3 °C to 4 °C at the peak of winters.
-Noida also has fog and smoke problems.
-In January, a dense fog envelops the city, reducing visibility on the streets.
+Noida also has fog and smoke problems In January, a dense fog envelops the city, reducing visibility on the streets.